-The Alliance hosts monthly national webinars supported by various funders including the Office of Violence Against Women (OVW) and Verizon.
+The Alliance hosts monthly national webinars supported by various funders including the Office of Violence Against Women (OVW), Office for Victims of Crime (OVC), and Verizon.
 These webinars include training on subject specific matter or those related to the field of family violence and the role of Family Justice Centers in providing wraparound services to clients.

-To view past webinars please visit our Resource Library.
+To view past webinars please select a topic from our Resource Library.

 Please click here to sign up for our mailing list to receive updates on any upcoming webinars and trainings.